samuelc92/study-annotations/devops/kubernetes.md

   - Filesystem: you can mount a ConfigMap into a Pod.
 A file is created for each entry based on the key name.
 The contents of that file are set to the value.
   - Environment variables: a ConfigMap can be used to dynamically set the value of an environment variable.
   - Command-line argument: Kubernetes supports dynamically creating the command line for a container based on ConfigMap values.

+### Role-Based Access Control for Kubernetes (RBAC)

+- RBAC provides a mechanism for restricting both access to and actions on Kubernetes APIs to ensure that only appropriate users have access.
+- Every request to Kubernetes is first authenticated.
+Authentication provides the identity of the caller issuing the request.
+Kubernetes does not have a built-in identity store, foccusing instead on integrating other identity sources within itself.
+- Once users have been authenticated, the authorization phase determines whether they are authorized to perform the request.

+#### Identity in Kubernetes

+- Every request to Kubernetes is associated with some identity.
+Even a request with no identity is associated with the `systemunauthenticated` group.
+- Service accounts are created and managed by Kubernetes itself and are generally associated with components running inside the cluster.
+- User accounts are all other accounts associated with actual users of the cluster, and often include automation like continuous delivery services that run outside the cluster.

+#### Role and Role Bindings

+- A role is a set of abstract capabilities.
+For example, the `appdev` role might represent the ability to create Pods and Services.
+- A *role binding* is an assignment of a role to one or more identities.

+### Service Mesh

+- There are three general capabilities provided by most Service Mesh implementations: Network encryption and authorization, traffic shaping and observability.
+- Installing a Service Mesh on you Kubernetes cluster automatically provides encyption to network traffic between every Pod in the cluster.
+The Service Mesh adds a sidecar container to every Pod that transparently intercepts all network communication.
+In addition to securig the communication, mutual TLS adds identity to the encryption using client certificates so the application securely knows the idenity of every network client.

 ## Anti-pattern